Skip to content

 enable-gas

 If enabled, during the project compilation Scarb will not add any instructions related to gas usage calculation.
-By default, this flag is enabled.
+By default, this flag is set to true.

 toml